Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Connected pieces and 3 Agents

 \textbf{If Alice prefers \agentspiece{C}{3}}, then ask Carl to \equalize(3).
 Alice still values two pieces as at least 1.
 Ask her to \equalize(2).
 For Bob there are two cases: If Alice trimmed \agentspiece{C}{3}, then \agentspiece{C}{1} remains untouched; its value for Bob is more than 1.
 If Alice trimmed \agentspiece{C}{1}, then she must have trimmed it at or to the right of the B mark, since she values \agentspiece{C}{3} more than \agentspiece{B}{1}.
 Hence, the value of the trimmed piece for Bob is still at least 1.
 The branch "Carl:\equalize(3); Alice:\equalize(2)" succeeds.

-This completes the correctness proof of the 3-agents division algorithm and with it, the proof of our Theorem \ref{thm:3-agents}.\footnote{Note that the proof did not use all 9 branches in the algorithm.
+This completes the correctness proof of the 3-agents division algorithm.\footnote{Note that the proof did not use all 9 branches in the algorithm.
 This is because the proof arbitrarily named the agents A, B and C according to the order of their leftmost division line.
-If the agents' names are given, each of the 9 branches may be required.} \end{proof}
+If the agents' names are given, each of the 9 branches may be required.} \end{proof} We now count the number of mark-eval queries required by Algorithm \ref{alg:3-agents} in the worst case.
+In order to try all 9 execution branches, the algorithm has to do three different Equalize(3) statements, each of which requires 2 \emph{mark}s, and six Equalize(2) statements, each of which requires 2 \emph{eval}s (since there are three pieces on the table) and 1 \emph{mark}.
+To check whether a branch succeeds (and implement the envy-free allocation if it exists), the algorithm should ask the agent/s who have not touched the cake so far to evaluate the pieces.
+This requires 4 \emph{eval}s in the three short branches and 3 \emph{eval}s in the six long ones.
+All in all, at most $3*2+6*3+3*4+6*3=54$ queries are required.
+This completes the proof of our Theorem \ref{thm:3-agents}.